eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 of apps, if applicable, and ensuring that these limitations are restored after the Wallet Instance has been installed.

-Note: The Regulation does not exclude the possibility that a Wallet Instance may be installed on a non-mobile device, for example a server.
+Note: The [European Digital Identity Regulation] does not exclude the possibility that a Wallet Instance may be installed on a non-mobile device, for example a server.
 The requirements above also apply for the installation of a Wallet Unit on a User device that is not a mobile device, and for which no official operating system app store may exist.

 ##### 6.5.2.3 User validates that Wallet Solution is usable with relevant PID